Skip to main content

 DebiCheck Integration Process

-A mandate is the contract that indicates an authorised agreement between you and your customer.
-When creating a mandate, you will be required to provide detailed mandate information about the customer and the subscription.
+When creating the Payment Consent Request, you are required to provide detailed DebiCheck mandate information about the customer and the collection subscription.
 Your customer will be prompted to authorise the mandate as per the provided details.
-Once a mandate is successfully authorised, you will receive a mandate token to be used to initiate fund collection.
+Once a mandate is successfully authorised, the Payment Consent Request status will be GRANTED, and you will be able to initiate collections.

-A mandate can be created using the below mutation.
-Mandate creation is protected by a client token.
-You'll need to follow the steps described in the client token guide to obtain a client token with the client_recurringpaymentconsentrequest scope.
+A Payment Consent Request can be created using the below mutation.
+Payment Consent Request creation requires a client token with the client_recurringpaymentconsentrequest scope.
+Follow the steps described in the client token guide to obtain a client token.

-To create a mandate, information about the customer and information about the collection, including type and frequency, is required.
-A redirect_uri will be returned for you surface to your customer, allowing them to provide any outstanding details and to authorise the mandate.
+To create a Payment Consent Request with DebiCheck enabled, information about the customer and the collection is required.
+A redirect URL will be returned for you to surface to your customer, allowing them to provide any outstanding details, and to authorise the mandate.

 NameDescriptionType